123123123dbcjh/simple-calculator/README.md

-in this project, we will be making a simple calculator as a project the project uses if conditional statements foe computing
+In this project, we will be making a simple calculator as a project.
+The project uses if conditional statements for computing.